-- · Measure two diameters at right angles to each other at the mid-height of the core, and average them. - The diameter must be at least 3.70 inches, or at least 2 times the NMAS whichever is larger.
-NMAS = Nominal Maximum Aggregate Size

-Report the average to the nearest 0.01 inch.
+- Measure two diameters at right angles to each other at the mid-height of the core and average them. - The diameter must be at least 3.70 inches, or at least 2 times the NMAS whichever is larger.
+NMAS = Nominal Maximum Aggregate Size - Report the average to the nearest 0.01 inch.

-Note: A core with less than 3.70 inches in diameter is permitted as long as the L/D is at least 1.0; report the reason for this exception.
+Note: A core with less than 3.70 inches in diameter is permitted if the L/D is at least 1.0; report the reason for this exception.
+35 smallest diameter exceeds 5% of their average.